gomesdigital/airplonk/README.md

 Note: Use 'bash airplonk' to run if you don't have root permission.

 #### Windows & Otherwise
-Clone this project, the 'airplonk' file contains all the neccesarry logic and the man page is in doc/airplonk.1 - move them where you need them.
+Clone this project. the 'airplonk' file contains all the neccesarry logic and the man page is at doc/airplonk.1 - move them where you need them.

 #### Demo